 - On the second day, svíčková tastes even better.
 It’s also thicker.
 That’s why you have to add some water while heating the sauce, which helps it return to its regular creamy texture.

 - Don’t use any cream containing less than 30 % fat.
-Low-fat creams added in a hot sauce can cause the sauce to start curdling.
+Low-fat creams added to a hot sauce can cause the sauce to start curdling.

 - If you visit Prague (the capital city of the Czech Republic) and want to order some svíčková in a restaurant, here is the correct pronunciation: [ˈsviːt͡ʃkova:]